Skip to content

 Dyspareunia: understanding and acting when you suffer during sexual intercourse

-The sexual act is widely considered as a moment of pleasure and intimate sharing for couples.
-It's a companionable moment, sweet or on the contrary more animated, between two or more people!
-But this whole balance becomes more difficult when one of the people involved experiences regular or even recurring pain during sexual intercourse : the moment of sharing can turn into torture, into constraint, into a problem.
+Sexual intercourse is widely considered a moment of pleasure and intimate sharing for couples.
+It's a moment of complicity, gentle or, on the contrary, more lively, between two or more people!
+But all this balance becomes more difficult when one of the people involved experiences regular or even recurring pain during sexual intercourse : the moment of sharing can turn into torture, constraint, or a problem.
 Together, let's discover dyspareunia and what can be done to address it and relieve your pain.

 What is dyspareunia?

-Dyspareunia refers to pain felt just before, during and after sexual intercourse , in the genital region (internal and external).
-Contrary to what one might think, dyspareunia affects both women and men.
-This article will not deal with male dyspareunia because our expertise concerns women: if you are a man and think you suffer from male dyspareunia, we recommend that you read this article , which is particularly interesting, and consult your doctor.
+Dyspareunia refers to pain felt just before, during and after sexual intercourse , in the genital area (internal and external).
+Contrary to popular belief, dyspareunia affects both women and men.
+This article will not deal with male dyspareunia because our expertise concerns women: if you are a man and think you are suffering from male dyspareunia, we recommend that you read this particularly interesting article and consult your doctor.

 Dyspareunia in women

-In women, there are different types of dyspareunia depending on the location of the pain ( superficial dyspareunia and deep dyspareunia ) but also depending on when the pain is felt in the person's life ( primary dyspareunia, dyspareunia secondary, permanent dyspareunia and intermittent dyspareunia ).
-We take the time to describe all of these pains in the rest of this article.
+In women, there are different types of dyspareunia depending on the location of the pain ( superficial dyspareunia and deep dyspareunia ) but also depending on when the pain is felt in the person's life ( primary dyspareunia, secondary dyspareunia, permanent dyspareunia and intermittent dyspareunia ).
+We will take the time to describe all of these types of pain in the rest of this article.

-The main cause of dyspareunia is vaginal dryness , but this pathology can also be the consequence of a wide number of factors.
+The main cause of dyspareunia is vaginal dryness , but this condition can also be the result of a wide variety of factors.
 To treat dyspareunia, it is necessary to determine the cause(s).
-Many medical and natural treatments then exist!
+Many medical and natural treatments are available!

 Dyspareunia should not be taboo